RPi-Distro/pi-gen/README.md

 vi config         # Edit your config file.
 See above.
 ./build-docker.sh
 ```
-If everything goes well, your finished image will be in the `output` folder.
+If everything goes well, your finished image will be in the `deploy/` folder.
+You can then remove the build container with `docker rm pigen_work`

 If something breaks along the line, you can edit the corresponding scripts, and
 continue: